KIKOU2016/share-hide-download-original/README.md

 that the filename is included in the URL.

 Use `mvn package` to build an AMP file in the target directory.

+Additionally, included is a bugfix for a problem with the PdfJS viewer's height when displaying on iPhone/Android.